semrush/intergalactic/website/docs/components/filter-trigger/filter-trigger-code.md

 fileSource: base-trigger
 ---

-The component is used as a trigger in filters above tables or any other data.
+The component is used as an active state of a trigger in filters.

 @## Usage with Select

-We replace the `tag` for the trigger 😏
+Replace the `tag` for the `Select.Trigger`.

 @example select

 @## Usage with Dropdown

 It is more complex example with [Dropdown](/components/dropdown/) and [Counter](/components/counter/).
-It is recommended to use it for **Advanced Filters** where it is important to show the number of filters selected in dropdown in the trigger.
+It is recommended to use it for **advanced filters** where it is important to show that there are several additional filters inside.

 @example dropdown